tnychn/torrodle/README.md

 Download the latest stable release of the binary at [releases](https://github.com/a1phat0ny/torrodle/releases).

-Or download the develop version of the binary at [torrodle/bin directory](https://github.com/a1phat0ny/torrodle/tree/master/bin).

 ### Go Get

 Make sure you have Go installed on your machine.